ILDAnaSoft/ILDbench_Hmumu/benchmark/mymarlin/Readme.md

 # Caution
-These codes will only work up to ilcsoft v01-17-09 or around (I did everything with v01-17-09).
+These codes will only work with ilcsoft v02-00-02.
-For higher version maybe does not work, or tons of warning message will appear.
+For other versions maybe does not work, or tons of warning message will appear.

+The `VertexInfo` functionality has some memory-related problem wchih I don't know how to solve it.
+At the end of the job, `Marlin` will give us the crush information, while expected numbers are correctly filled in NTuple.
+For analyzers point of view it is not a problem, but this problem should be fixed at some point.

 # How To Use
 0. Assume you are in the plain terminal.
 Initialize your ilcsoft by doing `source /YOUR_ILCSOFT_PATH/init_ilcsoft.sh`.